dheero/OBF.github.io/wiki/EU-Codefest_2014.md

 Logistics
 ---------

-The Codefest will be hosted at the EBI Hinxton [Campus](http://www.ebi.ac.uk/about/travel), close to Cambridge, UK.
+The Codefest will be hosted at the EBI [Campus](http://www.ebi.ac.uk/about/travel) in Hinxton, close to Cambridge, UK.

 More details on the logistics will be added in the near future, if you want you can register to the [Codefest Mailing